-Block 2 is one of a number of tall structures in the area and with the projected climate change and increased likelihood of more frequent thunderstorms, the protection of the building as a business and community asset is essential.
+Bathurst Block 1 & 2 are the tallest structure in the immediate vicinity and with the projected climate change and increased likelihood of more frequent thunderstorms, the protection of the building as a business and community asset is essential.

-Risk against lightning strikes should also include the potential for loss of life and cognisance should also be given regarding the property as sleeping accommodation for circa 250+ individual residents.
+Risk against lightning strikes should also include the potential for loss of life and cognisance should also be given regarding the property as sleeping accommodation for circa 96+ individual residents.